antonfirsov/docs/2016/07-Net-Framework-4-6-2-RS1/Framework-4-6-2-Release-RS1.md

 </configuration>
 ```

-The absense of targeting the .NET Framework 4.6.2 or setting the AppContext switch results in the existing behavior of being blocked from using paths longer than `MAXPATH`.
+The absence of targeting the .NET Framework 4.6.2 or setting the AppContext switch results in the existing behavior of being blocked from using paths longer than `MAXPATH`.
 The behavior is opt-in to maintain backwards compatibility for existing applications.

 The following improvements were made to enable long paths:

 * **Allow paths that are greater than 260 character (MAX_PATH)**.
 Paths that are longer than [`MAX_PATH`](https://msdn.microsoft.com/library/windows/desktop/aa365247.aspx#maxpath) are allowed by the BCL.
 The BCL APIs rely on the underlying Win32 file APIs for limitation checks.

 * **Enable extended path syntax and file namespaces (`\\?\`, `\\.\`)**.
-Windows exposes multiple [file namespaces](https://msdn.microsoft.com/library/windows/desktop/aa365247.aspx#namespaces) that enable alterate path schemes, such as the *extended path* syntax, which allows paths to just over 32k characters.
+Windows exposes multiple [file namespaces](https://msdn.microsoft.com/library/windows/desktop/aa365247.aspx#namespaces) that enable alternate path schemes, such as the *extended path* syntax, which allows paths to just over 32k characters.
 The BCL now supports these paths, such as the following: `\\?\very long path`.
 The .NET Framework now primarily relies on Windows for path normalization, treating it as the "source of truth", to avoid inadvertently blocking legitimate paths.
 The extended path syntax is a good workaround for Windows versions that don't support long paths using the regular form (for example, `C:\very long path').

-> * **Performance Improvements**.
+* **Performance Improvements**.
 The adoption of Windows path normalization and the reduction of similar logic in the BCL has resulted in overall performance improvements for logic related to file paths.
 Other related performance improvements have also been made.

 More details on these changes can be found on [Jeremy Kuhne’s blog](https://blogs.msdn.microsoft.com/jeremykuhne/2016/06/21/more-on-new-net-path-handling/).